- Guaranteed for 2 full months

 If you practice these 10 tips while photographing birds in flight, you will make better photographs for sure.
 It takes time to practice and make them your second nature, but it is worth a try.

-If you like my photographs of birds in flight, they are the result of my 7+ years of photography.
+If you like my photographs of birds in flight, they are the result of my 7+ years of photographing birds.
 Very important thing to remember is, no photographer gets fantastic photographs every time he/she presses the shutter.
 There will be hundreds, or even thousands, of hopeless photographs before getting one photograph that is worth sharing.

 You have got to have patience!